 Egg Brunch Recipes

 For my Eggland’s Brunch, I found a bunch of delicious egg recipes on the Eggland’s Best website.
-I made the ham and Swiss cheese quiche and my husband made the Mexican chorizo quiche.
+I made the ham and Swiss cheese quiche.
+My husband made the Mexican chorizo quiche.

-I also selected the deviled eggs (I add fresh lemon juice and sweet relish to the EB recipe).
-I served these along with a nice spring green salad and fresh strawberries.
+I also selected the deviled eggs and served these along with a nice spring green salad and fresh strawberries.